General Practice ST1

 Please refer to the information provided on the National Recruitment website with regard to the deferral process https://gprecruitment.hee.nhs.uk/Recruitment/Deferment

-Applications for deferrals must be made within 2 weeks of acceptance of the GP programme offer, please email firstname.lastname@example.org to request an application form.
+Applications for deferrals must be requested at the time of submitting your application and made within 2 weeks of acceptance of the GP programme offer, please email email@example.com to request an application form.
 Requests made outside of this time will not be considered.
 All requests will need to be approved by the Postgraduate/GP Dean.

 Please refer to the National Recruitment Office website for the Recruitment Timelines